Quantum158/Speed-Tracking/README.md

 ![Version][version]

 An Excel spreadsheet template designed to assist coaches in tracking and analyzing several athlete's performance simutaniously.
-Provide without the use of VBA with the standard .xlsx file extension
+Provided without the use of VBA with the standard .xlsx file extension

 * [Getting Started](#getting-started)
     * [Adding a New Athlete](#adding-a-new-athlete)